 Regardless of the low flexibility of the facilities, the Maritsa East plants participate in the primary and to some extent in the secondary and tertiary control of frequency.
 In addition, they have the ability to maintain a significant cold reserve.

-All TPPs are equipped with sulfur-purifying installations with efficiency of about 96%.
+All TPPs are equipped with desulphurization installations.
+While in the 3 larger TPPs these have efficiency of 96% – 98%, in TPP Brikel the installation is different and operates at lower efficiency and stability.
 The plants dispose of warehouses for about 1 500 000 tons of coal total.
 The raw gypsum from the sulfur-purifying installations is processed in building materials by cement plants.

 The power generation from the four plants varies from 14 000 to 16 500 GWh, which is about 42% of the domestic gross electricity consumption.
 Over the years, the technology of burning of Maritsa East lignite has been upgraded and it now corresponds to the recommended best technologies for large combustion plants (LCP BREF): pre-crushing coal – grinding – vortex-tangential incineration scheme – staged combustion air supply – flue gas scrubbing by wet limestone desulphurization – drying of gypsum – deposition by mixing with ash and slag or utilization in construction.

 For the production of spare parts, repair services, construction and assembly works, transportation of people and cargo, collection of humus and recultivation of the areas in internal and external embankments, supply of food, work clothes, protective equipment and other services, Maritsa East uses companies from the region and the whole country.
 Two plants for the production of non-standard equipment and repair work were built together with the mining and energy complex, mainly for the machines and facilities of the mines and TPPs.

 4. Stakeholders interested for the transition of WMR to a post-lignite era